 - Traditional Breast Lift: The traditional method is often referred to as an anchor breast lift or inverted-T breast lift.
 This technique combines the lollipop incision with a crescent incision along the breast crease.
 The traditional breast lift is the most invasive method and can remove a large amount of loose skin.
 Traditional mastopexy can be combined with breast reduction surgery or breast augmentation.

-Following your breast lift procedure, you will recover for one to two hours before you are released to a family member or friend to take you home.
-You will likely experience bruising, swelling, and soreness for a few days and when necessary, any discomfort can be controlled with medication.
+Following your breast lift in Atlanta, you will recover for one to two hours before you are released to a family member or friend to take you home.
+You will likely experience bruising, swelling, and soreness for a few days, When necessary, any discomfort can be controlled with medication.
 Your breasts will be wrapped in an elastic bandage or a surgical bra that you will be required to wear for one week to reduce swelling, and after that, you will be fitted for a support bra that you must wear continuously for at least one month.
-Dr. Killingsworth will advise you to avoid any heavy lifting, as this can cause increased pressure on the breasts.
-Most patients are able to return to work within a week, although exercise and other strenuous activity should be avoided for approximately one month depending on your healing capabilities.*
+Dr. Killingsworth and his plastic surgery team will advise you to avoid any heavy lifting, as this can cause increased pressure on the breasts.
+Most patients are able to return to work within a week, but exercise and other strenuous activity should be avoided for approximately one month depending on your healing capabilities.*

 Following breast lift surgery, patients can expect their breasts to be firmer to the touch and sit higher on the chest, giving them a perkier appearance.
 At Killingsworth Center for Plastic Surgery, our patients love their shapelier breasts following breast lift surgery, and many report a renewed sense of confidence and sensuality.*

 HOW MUCH DOES BREAST LIFT SURGERY IN ATLANTA COST?